celery/celery/docs/userguide/monitoring.rst

-  It encapsulates solutions for many common things, like checking if a worker is still alive (by verifying heartbeats), merging event fields together as events come in, making sure timestamps are in sync, and so on.
+  It encapsulates solutions for many common things, like checking if a worker is still alive (by verifying heartbeats), merging event fields together as events come in, making sure time-stamps are in sync, and so on.

 Combining these you can easily process events in real-time: